Military Poncho Shelter Configurations using Trekking Poles

 The trekking poles allow you to adjust how high you want your shelter to be.

-The A-Frame is no different than the other shelters.
-The need for the hood to be pulled up to provide more interior room.
-I ran 550 cords from the hood to one of the trekking poles and then ran the tail as a second guideline.
+The A-Frame shelter is no different from the others in that it requires the hood to be lifted to create more interior space.
+I ran a 550 cord from the hood to one of the trekking poles and used the remaining cord as a second guideline to provide additional support and tension.

 Military Poncho Shelter Configurations Using Trekking Poles